thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

 # Enable 'Edit page' links.
 Requires 'geekdocRepo' param and the path must point to
 # the parent directory of the 'content' folder.
 geekdocEditPath: "edit/main/exampleSite"

+# Show last modification date of the page in the header.
+geekdocPageLastmod: true

 # Used for 'Edit page' link, set to '.File.Path' by default.
 # Can be overwritten by a path relative to 'geekdocEditPath'